 Grasshopper Sparrows tend to walk or run rather than fly, and spend much of their time seeking insects and seeds on bare ground near the cover of dense grasses.
 Their stealthy behavior and camouflaged plumage allow them to forage far from cover.
 Males on territory sit atop a grass stalk, often quivering their wings while singing.
 When flushed they fly a short distance with rapid fluttery wingbeats before dropping into the grass to evade threats on foot.
 Pairs are seasonally monogamous, maintaining a pair bond throughout the nesting season but splitting up afterward.
 Grasshopper Sparrows don’t form flocks, though wintering birds can be fairly numerous on appropriate habitat.
 Predators include Loggerhead Shrikes.Back to top

-Grasshopper Sparrow populations declined by about 2.5% per year between 1966 and 2015, indicating a cumulative decline of 72% over that period, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 32 million, but labels the species a Common Bird in Steep Decline with a Continental Concern Score of 12 out of 20.
+Grasshopper Sparrow populations declined by about 2.5% per year between 1966 and 2015, resulting in a cumulative decline of 72% over that period, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 32 million.
+It has been labelled a Common Bird in Steep Decline, and has a Continental Concern Score of 12 out of 20.
 If current rates of decline continue, the species will lose another half of its population by 2065.
 The federally endangered Florida subspecies of Grasshopper Sparrow has declined rapidly in recent decades despite an intensive recovery plan.
 Grasshopper Sparrows are especially vulnerable to habitat loss through fragmentation and degradation, and the loss of native prairie habitat to intensive agriculture has reduced populations across its entire range.
 On the plus side, the species is very responsive to management including prescribed burns, light to moderate grazing, and delayed mowing of hayfields.Back to top

 Lutmerding, J. A. and A. S. Love.
 Longevity records of North American birds.
 Version 2015.2.
 Patuxent Wildlife Research Center, Bird Banding Laboratory 2015.